eliasleb/pynoza/README.md

    t = np.linspace(-T, T, 100)
    ```

-4. Define a function for the time-dependence, for example a sympy symbolic expression
+4. Define a function for the time-dependence, for example, a sympy symbolic expression

    ```python
    t_sym = sympy.Symbol("t", real=True)